katiehuangx/Transition-into-Data-Analytics/README.md

 I'd recommend you to take a **general course**, either the [Google Data Analytics](https://www.coursera.org/professional-certificates/google-data-analytics) or the [IBM Data Analyst](https://www.coursera.org/professional-certificates/ibm-data-analyst?).

-Both courses are available on Coursera at USD 20-40/month (depending when you enrol).
+Both courses are available on Coursera at USD 20-40/month (depending on when you enrol).
 Usually, people take an average of 2-4 months to complete them.

 **💡 My Experience**

 I took Google's course because it was newer as it was released in March 2021.
 I'm not sure about IBM's course.

-Only difference is Google teaches R and IBM teaches Python.
+The only difference is Google teaches R and IBM teaches Python.
 However, since both courses are beginner-level and don't go in-depth, I suggest taking the Google course.
-The lessons taught on R and Python are very basic and you're going to need to take additional courses on them so don't worry too much.
+The lessons taught in R and Python are very basic and you're going to need to take additional courses on them so don't worry too much.

 ## What are the Technical Skills to Learn?